skandavivek/skandavivek-dataincubator-project/README.md

 For inputting the stock ticker

 # App.py
 Ticker value is fed into api string, and request sent to Quandl, to get data corresponding to fixed period.
-This dataframe containing stock closing prices over a month are then plotted through bokeh.
+This dataframe containing stock closing prices over 2 years are then plotted through bokeh.